KhelKim/about-AI/edwith/04/lecture.md

 - How sentence representation extraction is used for language modelling:

-  - Convolutional language model, recurrent language models and self-attention language models.
+  - Convolutional language models, recurrent language models, and self-attention language models.